React (software): JSX

-JSX, or JavaScript Syntax Extension, is an extension to the JavaScript language syntax.
+JSX, or JavaScript XML, is an extension to the JavaScript language syntax.
 Similar in appearance to HTML, JSX provides a way to structure component rendering using syntax familiar to many developers.
 React components are typically written using JSX, although they do not have to be (components may also be written in pure JavaScript).
+During compilation, JSX is converted to JavaScript code.
 JSX is similar to another extension syntax created by Facebook for PHP called XHP.